PRIVACY STATEMENT

 All grievances must be written, dated and signed by the patient or the person filing the grievance on behalf of the patient and should include the date, approximate time, description of the incident and names of the individuals involved in the incident/situation being grieved.

-Grievances should be given to Corporate Compliance Officer John Campbell at:
+Grievances should be given to Chief Operations Office, Jim Craver, at:

 6460 Harrison Ave., Suite 300